Main header image

 • Not eligible for Tuition Assistance Program at Great Basin College

-For full features and details for the Newe Numa Scholarship Foundation, please read the Newe Numa Education Funding Programs Information Packet, pages 6-8 and 14.
+For full features and details for the Newe Numa Scholarship Foundation, please read the Newe Numa Education Funding Programs Information Packet .

 Eligibilities